Include the Ngorongoro Crater on these trips

 Too often overshadowed by her bigger sister, the Ngorongoro Crater, the stunning Empakaai Crater lies 40km north-east.

-If you're staying at The Highlands lodge, you can drive 1 hour and 15 minutes through the Bulbul Depression, passing by a multitude of wildlife, before arriving at Empakaai.
+Depending on the location of your lodge, you can drive for around an hour through the Bulbul Depression, passing by a multitude of wildlife, before arriving at Empakaai.

 From here, you've got incredible views of the Empakaai Crater and Oldoinyo Lengai (Tanzania's most active volcano).